Letter Regarding the Immorality of

-Garner Ted Armstrong (1930-2003), son of Herbert W. Armstrong, founded the Intercontinental Church of God and The Garner Ted Armstrong Evangelistic Association, both located in Tyler, Texas.
-His son, Mark Armstrong, heads ICG today.
+Garner Ted Armstrong (1930-2003), son of Herbert W. Armstrong, founded Church of God International (CGI) in 1978.
+After he was removed from all positions in 1998 by The Church of God International Board of Directors, he founded Intercontinental Church of God and The Garner Ted Armstrong Evangelistic Association, both located in Tyler, Texas.

 All bolding and caps are the author's.
 Some quotation marks, etc., have been added by ESN to make it clearer when quotes are given from The People of the Lie by M. Scott Peck.
 There was no specific date on this letter, but it was written in the 1990's.

 PLEASE READ THIS LAST - ALSO COPY AND DISTRIBUTE

 This will no doubt be the most difficult undertaking in my life.
 My agenda simply stated is to save our church by informing you about the terribly serious danger facing each of us.